zalzally/internship/summer-2014.md

 Hiring Manager: Zal Bilimoria <br>
 Contact: zal@a16z.com <br>

-Andreessen Horowitz is a VC firm that provides seed, venture, and growth-stage funding to the most promising and innovative technology companies.
+Andreessen Horowitz is a VC firm based in Menlo Park, CA that provides seed, venture, and growth-stage funding to the most promising and innovative technology companies.
 Founded by Marc Andreessen and Ben Horowitz, Andreessen Horowitz helps entrepreneurs become successful CEOs and build important and enduring companies.
 Our investing partners are Marc Andreessen, Ben Horowitz, Scott Weiss, Jeff Jordan, Peter Levine, Chris Dixon, Lars Dalgaard, & Balaji Srinivasan — all widely recognized experts in the creation, scaling, and operation of high growth tech companies.
 The firm has $2.7 billion under management across three funds.
 Among our investments are Airbnb, Airware, Box, Coinbase, Crowdtilt, Cyanogen, GitHub, Jawbone, Mixpanel, Lookout, Lyft, Oculus, Okta, Pinterest, Quirky, Shapeways, Soylent, Teespring, & Twice.

 We are looking to hire an MBA summer intern to support the Deal & Research team at Andresseen Horowitz for a period of 12 weeks, reporting to Zal Bilimoria.
 This internship will allow an individual to further